Back to All Events

 Jess Levin (second year Artist-in-Residence) Jess Levin earned a BFA from the State University of New York at Purchase, NY, concentrating in ceramics with hints of fabrics to show the balance between the soft and the fragile.
 They are currently a second-year resident at Clay Art Center.
 They use a bright, colorful, cartoonish sculpting style to bring to life a narrative of self-exploration and expression.

 Jess states, “The colorful yet quiet animal-human hybrids I create communicate a sense of serenity and relationship between fauna and human.
 The horned animal carries a sense of power and masculinity which I soften using a more feminine anthropomorphic form.
 Imagination is an essential part of any child.
 Playing pretend as a child is a gateway into self-exploration.
 With this in mind, I take a more mythical approach with my practice by taking these horned animals and imagining them in a more whimsical way, often shown through the vibrant colors chosen for them.
-These friendly creatures act as companions for the larger and more animated personified animals that they are created alongside.”
+I’ve also begun to introduce other creatures, such as mermaids and fairies.
+These beings live in harmony in the dreamlike world I’ve created for them.

 Learn more about our 2023-2024 Artists-in-Residence from a recording of a Virtual Meet & Greet in December, 2023.